elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

 * (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
-However, if `p.tx.send` is set to `false`, this function will return the cached value for the No-Show REP Bond, in [attoREP](#atto-prefix), as a stringified unsigned integer.
+However, if `p.tx.send` is set to `false`, this function will return the cached value for the No-Show Bond, in [attoREP](#atto-prefix), as a stringified unsigned integer.

 ### augur.api.Universe.getOrCacheDesignatedReportStake(p)